For God is working in you, giving you the desire and the power to do what pleases him. (Philippians 2:13 NLT)

 What do we do when we don’t feel like obeying?
 God has not left us alone in our struggles to do his will.
 He wants to come alongside us and be within us to help.
 God gives us the desire and the power to do what pleases him.
 The secret to a changed life is to submit to God’s control and let him work.
 Next time ask God to help you desire to do his will.

 I have a good friend that has been such an inspiration for me.
 He has renewed my faith, we all need that from time to time.
-That fire that burns in us when we are saved, fades from time to time. it takes the miracle that happens daily to rekindle that fire.
+That fire that burns in us when we are saved fades from time to time.
+It takes miracles that happen daily to rekindle that fire.
 Read the bold section again.
 That is what God asks us to do daily.
 I fall horribly short.

 Scripture says that all things are possible with God.
 With faith the size of a mustard seed we can move mountains.

 So let God work in you, let the Holy Spirit guide you, and give you the power to overcome all challenges.
 Trust God in all.
 Give him your whole heart.

 “Lord I pray for your strength.
 Guide me in my daily choices.
 I thank you for loving me.
 In Jesus name, I pray.
 Amen.”